README file from

 pandoc input.md --lua-filter=lua_filter/CustomLabelList.lua -o output.docx

-See Pandoc export for details.
+See Pandoc export and Pandoc variables and Lua filters for details.

 Development